What are the Types of Tourism Travel Agency can Offer

 Rural tourism occurs in rural environments and involves rural experience.
 Tourists visit these places to understand the lifestyle of these people.
 Some of the popular rural tourism destinations are Pielachtal, Dirndl, Durbuy, Sveti Martin na Muri, Troodos, Florina, Örség, Clonakilty District, Specchia, Kuldiga, Theerthamalai and Nadur

-Safari holidays involve watching wild animals in their natural habitat to observe and photograph wildlife.
-It generates the most number of revenues in several African countries.
+Wildlife Tourism and Safari holidays involve watching wild animals in their natural habitat to observe and photograph wildlife.
+Wildlife Tourism generates the most number of revenues in several African countries.
 Popular safari destinations in the world are Victoria Falls, Serengeti National Park, Kruger National Park, Masai Mara National Reserve, Ngorongoro Crater, Addor Elephant National Park, Tarangire National Park, Amboseli National Park, Sabi Sands Game Reserve and Chobe National Park.

 Science tourism is visiting and exploring scientific landmarks such as museums, laboratories, observatories and universities.
 It also includes viewing scientific events such as solar eclipse.
 Top scientific tourism destinations in the world are The Long Now 10,000 Year Clock, Nevada’s Solar System in Black Rock, Hobby-Eberly Telescope, Large Hadron Collider, Tesla’s laboratories, Blood Falls, Antarctica’s Dry Valleys and SpaceX Research Facility.